inrupt/solid-client-js/website/docs/tutorials/working-with-files.md

 ### Saving a file into a parent resource

 With this approach, you kindly ask the server to come up with a name for your file, potentially using a `slug` if you provide one.
-Note that there is no guarantee about how the server will use the slug, if at all.
-In any case, if the slug you provide matches a file that already exists under the same target resource, the server will create a new name for your file so that no content is overwritten.
+Note that there is no guarantee about how the server will use the `slug`, if at all.
+In any case, if the `slug` you provide matches a file that already exists under the same target resource, the server will create a new name for your file so that no content is overwritten.